Putin defiant over economy, Ukraine in annual phone-in

 Western officials say they have overwhelming evidence that Moscow has provided the separatists in east Ukraine with soldiers and weapons.
 Putin again denied this.

-He also defended a decision to lift a ban on the delivery of the advanced S-300 missile defence system to Iran following an interim deal at talks on Tehran's disputed nuclear programme.
+He also defended a decision to lift a ban on the delivery of the advanced S-300 missile defense system to Iran following an interim deal at talks on Tehran's disputed nuclear program.

 (Additional reporting by Elizabeth Piper, Vladimir Soldatkin, Lidia Kelly, Andrey Kuzmin, Polina Devitt, Jack Stubbs, Jason Bush and Maria Tsvetkova; Writing by Timothy Heritage; Editing by Jason Bush and Philippa Fletcher)